Mountcharles: Name

 Before the Plantation of Ulster, the area from the present N56 to the sea, including modern day Salthill, was known as Tamhnach an tSalainn ('the Field of Salt').
-This refers to the fields along the coast which flooded with seawater with the flow of the tide, as the water receded, salt remnants remained in the fields.
+This refers to the fields along the coast which flooded with seawater with the flow of the tide; as the water receded, salt remnants remained in the fields.

 The Irish name for the village refers to this salt mine in the area which local people worked in, and at a growing rate, as the salt extraction rate was increased by the plantation founder, Charles Conyngham.
 The name was later anglicized as Tawnaghtallan and Tawnytallan.

-Whereupon English became the only language permitted for placenames in Ireland, the Cistercian Grange in the area was known as the Grange of Tawnytallon which led to the area being anglicised as Tawnaghtallan and Tawnytallan.
+Whereupon English became the only language permitted for placenames in Ireland, the Cistercian Grange in the area was known as the Grange of Tawnytallon, which led to the area being anglicised as Tawnaghtallan and Tawnytallan.

 The English name for the village owes its origin to the Scottish plantation 'undertaker', Charles Conyngham, who arrived in County Donegal during the Plantation of Ulster and asserted a landlord control over the area, renaming the region Mount Charles after himself.
 He is the ancestor of The 8th Marquess Conyngham (frequently, if inaccurately, known as 'Lord Henry Mountcharles') of Slane Castle, County Meath.
 By controlling the sale of salt from the region, Charles Conyngham then financed the building of the few surviving buildings in the village in the 17th century.

-The Conyngham estate and its large estate house (Hall Demesne), close to the village, are now unoccupied.
+The Conyngham estate and its large estate house (Hall Demesne), close to the village is still extant and was originally constructed around 1752-53 in a then fashionable Georgian style around the same time as Francis Conyngham, 2nd Baron Conyngham was raised to the peerage.

 The courtesy title of the heir apparent of The Marquess Conyngham is Earl of Mount Charles, being named after the village.

 Alternatively, the origin of the modern name, Mountcharles, is from the 1660s.
 Albert Conyngham, son of Rev. Alexander Conyngham (Dean of Raphoe), was knighted by Charles II in 1666, and, in honour of the king, the plantation founders, the Conyngham's enforced the name change to Mountcharles.

 History

 In 1611, at the start of the Plantation of Ulster, The Rev. Alexander Conyngham, first Church of Ireland Rector of Inver and Killymard, took ownership over the area, designating the area near the present Hall House as his own.

 The village of Mountcharles was controlled by the Conyngham family thereafter.
 In 1676 Mountcharles was granted the sole right to hold markets and fairs: "Mountcharles, alias Tounytallon, a Friday market and four fairs on the 19th May, 11th September, 11th November and 17th March.
 Pursuant to patent signed and dated at Whitehall 9th December 1675 – granted to Sir Albert Conyngham, Kt. – July 27th 1676".
-The courtesy title of the heir apparent of The Marquess Conyngham is Earl of Mount Charles, is named after the village.
+The courtesy title of the heir apparent of The Marquess Conyngham is Earl of Mount Charles, and is named after the village.

 Arthur Young, noted agriculturist and social and political observer, mentioned visiting Mountcharles in his book A Tour of Ireland (1776-1779).